guillaumelobet/guillaumelobet.github.io/_posts/nvalt-hazel-texexpander.md

 ![legend ](/img/nvalt/hazel-nvalt.png)

+As I scientist, I write a lot and in various ways.
+I write notes and ideas.
+I write projects.
+Papers.
+Reviews.
+Blog posts.
+Codes.
+Pretty much everything.
-The aim of this post is the share the setup I came up to write down and organise notes / reports / articles.
+The aim of this post is to share the setup I came up to write down and organise notes / reports / articles.
 My workflow is based on three essential tools:

 - [nvAlt](http://brettterpstra.com/projects/nvalt/): for fast and easy markdown writing
 - [TextExpander](http://smilesoftware.com/TextExpander/index.html): for a faster typing